2212-SCO/Review/README.md

 ```

 ### GET /reviews
-retrieves reviews for a product
+retrieves reviews for a product.
 example:
 ```
 const config = {